gmccannon/Senior-Project/README.md

-# Nudle - A Search Engine
+# Nuddle - A Search Engine

 ## Table of Contents